truhy/fpga_to_hps/f2s_stream_bram/readme.md

 ## Results

-The highest that I managed to get are these transfer throughput results:
+The highest throughput rate I achieved:
 - F2S interface, 256-bit, 200MHz, 256MB: **1782.62 MB/s**

 For more results see the Excel file in the results folder.